Alagie Barrow

-Alagie Barrow is a Gambian-American soldier and human rights investigator.
-He served as an officer in the United States Army National Guard from 2001 to 2014 before resigning from and going back to The Gambia, his country of birth.
-Frustrated and pained by the gross human rights abuses in The Gambia, he would join other Gambian dissidents and soldiers in attempting to overthrow the dictator, Yahya Jammeh, the President of the Gambia, who became president through a coup.
-Barrow would be charged by the US Government for his role in the coup attempt 2014 Gambian coup d'etat attempt, for which he was sentenced to six months imprisonment in the United States under the Neutrality Act 1794 after he voluntarily turned himself in and refused to cooperate with the American Justice Department calling it a farce.
-He would go back to Gambia and work as consultant for a few months before being appointed as Director of research and investigations for the Gambian Truth, Reconciliation and Reparation Commission in 2018.
-The Commission was set up to look into the human rights abuses of the past twenty-two years.
+Alagie Barrow is a Gambian-American former Army National Guard officer.
+He was one of the plotters in the 2014 Gambian coup d'état attempt, and for his role in which he was sentenced to six months imprisonment under the Neutrality Act of 1794.
+Barrow was appointed as the director of research for the Gambian Truth, Reconciliation and Reparations Commission (TRRC) in August 2018.

 Early life and education

-Barrow was born in Kaif, in the Lower River Region, but was raised in Serekunda, the largest town in The Gambia.
-He attended high school in Basseand graduated from Nasir Ahmadiya Muslim High School 1992.
-He moved to Tennessee, United States in 1994.
+Barrow was born in Jah Kunda, a hamlet a few miles from Nyakoi in the Upper River Division.
+He graduated from Nasir Ahmadiya Senior Secondary School in 1993 and moved to Tennessee, United States in 1994.
 He graduated from Tennessee State University with a major in criminal justice and a minor in psychology.
 He then graduated from the American Military University in West Virginia with a master's degree in national security studies.

-Military service
+Career

 Barrow joined the Tennessee Army National Guard in 2001 and was commissioned as an officer in 2008.
 He was mobilised for deployment in 2003 during the Iraq War, but his unit never ended up deploying.
-During his time in the National Guard he served as a suicide prevention officer, an illicit drugs prevention officer, a public affairs officer, and a career counselor.
-In January 2014, he left the military, established an investigations company while also working with REGAL-BELOIT as an account manager.
+During his time in the National Guard he served as a suicide prevention officer, an illicit drugs prevention officer, a public affairs office, and a career counselor.
+In January 2014, he left the military, and joined REGAL-BELOIT as an account manager.